Skip to main content

 Training

-This is the first of 4 e-learning modules for employees in the HSE and Section 38 organisations.
+These 2 modules are part of a 4 e-learning modules training programme available to employees in the HSE and Section 38 organisations.

 • different types of DSGBV